Exact results on generalized Erd\H{o}s-Gallai problems: Proof of Theorem

 \end{proof}

 Unlike the minimum degree, we are unable to bound the maximum degree of $G$ in such a way.
-However, we can obtain an upper-bound for the number of $K_t$'s containing any vertex $v$ based on its degree and $k$.
+However, we can obtain an upper bound for the number of $K_t$'s containing any vertex $v$ based on its degree and $k$.
 Slightly abusing the notation, let $k_t(v)$ denote the number of $K_t$'s containing $v$.